Almost everywhere ergodicity in quantum lattice models: Introduction

 The averaging can also be taken with respect to oscillatory factors, in a way that accounts for oscillations, for any wavelength and frequency.
 We show that this vanishes in the long time limit for almost every ray.
 We will also show that the property of the state being factor can be replaced by an appropriate property of clustering in space.

 The result of time-averaging in KMS states is a strong, operatorial version of ergodicity.
-It indicates that the ray-average of an observable $A$ along almost every ray, including time-like rays, converges to its ensemble average $\omega(A)$.
+It indicates that the ray-average of an observable $A$ along almost every ray, including time-like rays of speed as small as desired, converges to its ensemble average $\omega(A)$.
 The result for the 2nd moment is a mean-square ergodicity result.
 It implies that the variance, with respect to the state, of a ray-averaged observable vanishes at long times, i.e.\ the ray-averaged observable does not fluctuate within the state (after a long time, almost everywhere).

 Ergodicity -- the convergence under long-time averaging to ensemble averages -- is a difficult problem in many-body quantum systems.
 The present paper gives, we believe, the first general, rigorous results of this type that do not require any (generally hard-to-prove) assumptions of assymptotic abelianness in timelike directions.
 Further, in our understanding, the extension of the notion of ergodicity to averages with respect to oscillatory factors has not been considered previously in the literature.
-Our results show in particular that asymptotic oscillatory behaviours of correlations are not possible along almost every ray.
+Our results show in particular that coherent asymptotic oscillatory behaviours of correlations are not possible on any set of rays covering a range of speeds of non-zero Lebesgue measure.

 Ergodicity is closely related to the problem of {\em return to equilibrium}.
 This problem was first formulated, and basic results obtained, in \cite{robinson_return_1973,robinsonAlgebrasQuantumStatistical1976}.
-The connection of our results to the problem of return to equilibrium will be discussed in \cite{ampelogiannis2021hydro}.
+The connection of our results to some of these aspects is discussed in \cite{ampelogiannis2021hydro}.

 The present ergodicity results indicate that a lot of information, initially encoded in the microscopic dynamics, is lost at larger scales.
 Since the results are general, for any $D$-dimensional quantum lattice model, they show that almost-everywhere ergodicity does not require particular properties of the dynamics, such as ``chaos".
 Rather, it is a consequence of ``extensivity", as encoded by the short-range interaction, and the fact that the state is factor (hence clusters at large distances).